nohayassin/Denoise-Autoencoder/README.md

 ## Installation

-To install all relevant python packages, run the following command:
+To install all relevant python packages, run the following command by using the package manager [pip](https://pip.pypa.io/en/stable/) :
 ```bash
 pip install -r "...\requirements.txt"
 ```
 Find requirements.txt in installation folder.
-If you have GPU, install Tensorflow with GPU by using the package manager [pip](https://pip.pypa.io/en/stable/) :
+If you have GPU, install Tensorflow with GPU:

 ```bash
 pip install tensorflow-gpu